Lindt Home of Chocolate: Exhibitions and features

-Visitors can participate in hands-on experiences, such as creating personalized chocolate bars or taking part in chocolate tastings.
-The museum also hosts workshops and special events for children and schools.

 Visitor statistics

-Since its opening, the Lindt Home of Chocolate has grown to become one of the most popular museums in Switzerland.
-In 2024 alone, it welcomed 817,163 visitors and hosted 1,900 guided tours, including approximately 300 school classes.
+In 2024, the museum hosted 817,163 visitors and ran 1,900 guided tours, including approximately 300 school classes.

 Visitors primarily come from countries such as the United States, the United Kingdom, Germany, and India.

 Cultural impact

 Architects Emanuel Christ and Christoph Gantenbein describe the project as a balance of classical grandeur and industrial production, with a goal of creating "an exaggeration of industrial production with a certain tension."
-The project successfully elevates the idea of chocolate beyond consumption, turning it into an object of cultural appreciation and education.

 Transport

 Bus route 163 links the museum with Kilchberg railway station, which is a stop on the Zurich S-Bahn network.
 Another bus line, 165, links it with Zurich, Bürkliplatz.